Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

 \subsubsection{Schedule construction}

-Note that any schedule~\(\sigma\) can be constructed by initiating every job at speed~\(s_1\), and then speeding up the jobs until every job~\(j\) runs at speed~\(s_j(\sigma)\).
-We could do these speed-ups in many different orders, but to better compare a schedule to the schedule obtained by Algorithm \ref{alg:kappa_delta}, we define a way to construct a schedule that is similar to the algorithm.
+Note that any schedule~\(\sigma\) can be constructed by initializing every job at speed~\(s_1\), and then speeding up the jobs until every job~\(j\) runs at speed~\(s_j(\sigma)\).
+We could do these speed-ups in many different orders, but to better compare a schedule to the schedule obtained by Algorithm \ref{alg:kappa_delta}, we define a way to construct a schedule that speeds up the jobs in an order similar to the algorithm.